Astronaut Carrying Flag At Paralympics Sends powerful Message - UrduPoint

 Astronaut Carrying Flag At Paralympics Sends 'powerful Message'

-Paris, (APP - UrduPoint / Pakistan Point News - 29th Aug, 2024) When John McFall, the world's first parastronaut, led out the British team at the Paralympics opening ceremony in Paris Wednesday, he knew he was sending a "powerful message".
+Paris, (APP - UrduPoint / Pakistan Point News - 29th Aug, 2024) When John McFall, the world's first parastronaut, carried the Paralympic flag at the opening ceremony of the Games in Paris Wednesday, he knew he was sending a "powerful message".

-The 43-year-old had his right leg amputated below the knee after a motorcycle crash in Thailand when he was 19, before becoming a surgeon himself and winning a bronze medal in the 100 metres at the Beijing Paralympics in 2008.
+The 43-year-old Briton had his right leg amputated below the knee after a motorcycle crash in Thailand when he was 19, before becoming a surgeon himself and winning a bronze medal in the 100 metres at the 2008 Beijing Paralympics.

 Two years ago the European Space Agency (ESA) recruited him as their first astronaut with a physical disability.